 Players also have to be accepting that they may be suitable to an alternative role.

-Back in 2005, Adam Crosthwaite had a very high level of fitness, energy and fielding skills from his baseball involvement in the off season – but he was conventionally a wicket keeper / batsman.
+Back in 2005, Adam Crosthwaite had a very high level of fitness, energy and fielding skills from his baseball involvement in the off season – yet he was conventionally a wicket keeper / batsman.
 Richmond CC at the time were able to release his skills as a fielder and bowler to expand the depth of their team during a dominant period in Victorian Premier Cricket.

 FIELDING: “EVERYBODY ACTIVE – READY TO ATTACK & DEFEND”